The Watcher (song): Sequel

-A sequel to the song was made by American rapper Jay-Z and released on the 12th of November, 2002 for his seventh studio album The Blueprint 2: The Gift & The Curse, where it was titled "The Watcher 2".
+A sequel to the song was made by American rapper Jay-Z and released on November 12, 2002 for his seventh studio album The Blueprint 2: The Gift & The Curse, where it was titled "The Watcher 2".
 The song is performed by Jay-Z, alongside Dr. Dre, Rakim and R&B singer Truth Hurts.
 The song was featured as the third track to The Blueprint 2 and its reissue, Blueprint 2.1.
 Jay-Z performs the first verse.
 During it he shouts out fellow Roc-A-Fella associates Damon Dash and Kareem Burke, mentions Robb Report and references the Eric B. & Rakim song "Eric B. Is President".
 This is then followed on by Truth Hurts' bridge and the hook, with the same lyrics as the original hook sung by Eminem.
 This then bring Dre's verse, which begins with a similar pattern to Dre's song "Still D.R.E.".
 The third verse is performed by Rakim.
 He references his opening line on "Lyrics of Fury", from the Eric B. & Rakim album Follow the Leader.
 Rakim told Who that the song was originally intended to be a Dr. Dre project: "That was a Dre project, man.
 A joint that I did for Dre.
 Jay-Z heard it and the rest is history, man.".